NetComposer/nkpacket/README.md

 NkPACKET also includes a buit-in implementation of a flexible http server, using Cowboy as backend.

 More documentation will be available soon.
+Meanwhile, use the included tests as examples of use.